Asymptotic Geometry of Four-Dimensional Steady Solitons: Preliminaries

 Moreover, the standard soliton identities give

 Under \hyperref[assumption:A1]{(A1)} we have $R>0$, and from \eqref{eq:normalization} it follows that

 Consequently, for any $x,p\in M$,

 by integrating $|\nabla f|\leq 1$ along a minimizing geodesic segment joining $p$ and $x$.
-For further background on Ricci solitons, we refer the reader to \cite{Cho23}.

-The following result says that $-f$ grows linearly at infinity by establishing a uniform linear lower bound for $f(o)-f(x)$ in terms of the distance to the maximizer $o$.
-Although this result is well known in literature, we give a quick proof which follows by our assumption of positive Ricci curvature. \begin{lemma} Let $(M^4,g,f)$ be a complete gradient steady Ricci soliton satisfying \hyperref[assumption:A1]{(A1)} and \eqref{eq:normalization}.
+For further background on Ricci solitons, we refer the reader to \cite{Cho23}. \begin{lemma} Let $(M^4,g,f)$ be a complete gradient steady Ricci soliton satisfying \textup{\hyperref[assumption:A1]{(A1)}} and \eqref{eq:normalization}.
 Then $f$ has at most one critical point.
 If $o$ is a critical point of $f$, then $o$ is the unique global maximum of $f$.
 Moreover, setting

 one has for every $x\in M$ with $d_g(o,x)\ge 1$,